Zendaya’s Challengers Press Tour Looks Are A Masterclass In Tenniscore

 Nobody commits to the bit the way Zendaya does.
 The movie star is known for her on-theme red carpet dressing.
 Earlier in the year, the actor embodied a futuristic desert princess when promoting Dune: Part Two.
-This month, alongside her stylist Law Roach, Zendaya has been cosplaying as her tennis prodigy-turned-professional coach character, Tashi Duncan, for Luca Guadagnino’s Challengers, ahead of the film’s April 26 release date.
+This month, alongside her stylist Law Roach, Zendaya has been cosplaying as her tennis prodigy-turned-professional coach character, Tashi Duncan, for Luca Guadagnino’s Challengers.

 AdvertisementADVERTISEMENT

-To help you ease into wearing the tenniscore trend, which is bound to keep growing throughout the spring and summer (especially thanks to trending track star style and sportscore), we’ve pulled some of Zendaya’s most notable Challengers press tour looks, ranging from elevated athleisure to retro tennis star vibes.
-Read on to see Zendaya’s grand slam outfits and implement her tennis style into your own wardrobe, too, even if you have no red carpets or tennis matches in your future.
+To help you ease into wearing the tenniscore trend, which is bound to keep growing throughout the year (especially thanks to trending track star style and sportscore), we’ve pulled some of Zendaya’s most notable Challengers press tour looks, ranging from elevated athleisure to retro tennis star vibes.
+Read on to see Zendaya’s grand slam outfits.

 Kitschy Activewear Details